 Symptom management and paediatric palliative care

 Our core mission is to provide expert nursing and medical care, including the management of difficult symptoms, for children at end of life, alongside support for their families, in their preferred place of care.

-The team is led by a Dr AK Anderson a consultant in Paediatric Palliative Medicine – of which there are only seven in the country – and a team of lead nurses who are specially trained in symptom management.
+Our symptom care is led by Dr AK Anderson, a consultant in Paediatric Palliative Medicine – of which there are only seven in the country – and a team of lead nurses who are specially trained in symptom management.

 At end of life our dedicated Symptom and Community Nursing Team work in collaboration with specialist teams at the Royal Marsden Hospital, Evelina London Children’s Hospital and Great Ormond Street Hospital to provide expert medical and nursing care either at one of our hospices or in the child’s own home 24-hours a day.

 Our team work alongside the child and family and help co-ordinate the wide range of professionals who are involved in the child’s care, to ensure that the families wishes are at the centre of care provision and decision making.

 We have a dedicated area at each hospice where a child can lay at rest, allowing their family to say goodbye in a familiar and supportive environment.
 Care does not stop after a child has died.
 We will continue to provide practical and emotional support for the entire family.

 We offer individual and couple counselling as well as bereavement groups to support parents and other family members, including siblings, parents and grandparents.